ding-lab/hotspot3d/README.md

 Clustering with different pairs data:

+		For monomers, you need to include the option '--meric-type monomer'

+		For homomers, you need to include the option '--meric-type homomer'

-		For intra you need to exclude pairs from separate proteins in the .pairwise file.
+		For heteromers, you need to include the option '--meric-type heteromer'

-		For inter you need to exclude pairs from the same protein in the .pairwise file.
+		For both homomers & heteromers simultaneously, you need to include the option '--meric-type multimer'

+		For no regard to *mer status, you can include the option '--meric-type unspecified', although this is run by default without the option

 		For DrugPort only, do not input the .pairwise file; input only DrugPort pairs file.

-		For intra+inter input the .pairwise file.

-		For intra+inter+DrugPort include the .pairwise file with the DrugPort pairs file.
+		For *mer+DrugPort include the .pairwise file with the DrugPort pairs file, and include the appropriate --meric-type as described above.

-	NOTE: that if concatenating pairs files, you should take care with removing the second header that will appear in the middle of the file.
-The .pairwise file contains both intra and inter pairs, so it can be used when involving intra or inter clustering.

 Clustering based on different distance measures:

         There are some pairs found on multiple structures.
-In HotSpot3D versions v0.6.2 and earlier, clustering only used the shortest distance among different structures (shortest structure distance, SSD).
-In HotSpot3D versions v0.6.3 and later, clustering can be done using the average distance among different structures (average structure distance, ASD), and this is now default.
+		In HotSpot3D versions v0.6.2 and earlier,
+		clustering only used the shortest distance among different structures (shortest structure distance, SSD).
+		In HotSpot3D versions v0.6.3 and later,
+		clustering can be done using the average distance among different structures (average structure distance, ASD), and this is now default.